xajler/emacs24-macosx-lion-fullscreen/README.md

 ## For Mac OS X Mountain Lion
 * [Download it](https://github.com/downloads/xajler/emacs24-macosx-lion-fullscreen/emacs24.1.5-fullscreen-ML.tar.bz2).
 * Untar it and copy/move to Applications folder.
-* It (Gatekeeper) will complain that is from unidentified developer
+* Gatekeeper will complain that is from unidentified developer, do:
   * Go to "System Preferences" -> "Security & Privacy" -> General.
   * "Click lock to make changes" fill the password.
   * Click "Anywhere" in "Allow applications downloaded from:"

 Both binaries compiled with this configurations:

+>
 > ./configure --without-dbus --with-ns --disable-ns-self-contained

-Screenshots:
+>

+## Screenshots

 **Emacs 24 on Mac OS X Mountain Lion:**

 ![](https://github.com/xajler/emacs24-macosx-lion-fullscreen/raw/master/screenshots/emacs24-MountainLion.png)